nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/fast_pair.rst

 With the :kconfig:option:`CONFIG_BT_FAST_PAIR` Kconfig option enabled, the following Kconfig options are available for this service:

 * :kconfig:option:`CONFIG_BT_FAST_PAIR_GATT_SERVICE_MODEL_ID` - The option adds the Model ID characteristic to the Fast Pair GATT service.
-  It is enabled by default unless the :kconfig:option:`CONFIG_BT_FAST_PAIR_FMDN` Kconfig option is enabled.
-  This is done to align default configuration with `Fast Pair Device Feature Requirements for Locator Tags`_ documentation.
 * :kconfig:option:`CONFIG_BT_FAST_PAIR_REQ_PAIRING` - The option enforces the requirement for Bluetooth pairing and bonding during the `Fast Pair Procedure`_.
-  This option is enabled by default.
   See the :ref:`ug_bt_fast_pair_gatt_service_no_ble_pairing` for more details.
 * :kconfig:option:`CONFIG_BT_FAST_PAIR_SUBSEQUENT_PAIRING` - The option adds support for the Fast Pair subsequent pairing feature.
-  It is enabled by default unless the :kconfig:option:`CONFIG_BT_FAST_PAIR_FMDN` Kconfig option is enabled.
-  This aligns the default configuration with the `Fast Pair Device Feature Requirements for Locator Tags`_ documentation.
 * :kconfig:option:`CONFIG_BT_FAST_PAIR_STORAGE_USER_RESET_ACTION` - The option enables user reset action that is executed together with the Fast Pair factory reset operation.
   See the :ref:`ug_bt_fast_pair_factory_reset_custom_user_reset_action` for more details.
 * :kconfig:option:`CONFIG_BT_FAST_PAIR_STORAGE_ACCOUNT_KEY_MAX` - The option configures maximum number of stored Account Keys.
 * :kconfig:option:`CONFIG_BT_FAST_PAIR_CRYPTO_TINYCRYPT`, :kconfig:option:`CONFIG_BT_FAST_PAIR_CRYPTO_OBERON`, and :kconfig:option:`CONFIG_BT_FAST_PAIR_CRYPTO_PSA` - These options are used to select the cryptographic backend for Fast Pair.
   The Oberon backend is used by default.
 * :kconfig:option:`CONFIG_BT_FAST_PAIR_PN` - The option enables the `Fast Pair Personalized Name extension`_.
-  It is enabled by default unless the :kconfig:option:`CONFIG_BT_FAST_PAIR_FMDN` Kconfig option is enabled.
-  This is done to align default configuration with `Fast Pair Device Feature Requirements for Locator Tags`_ documentation.

   * :kconfig:option:`CONFIG_BT_FAST_PAIR_STORAGE_PN_LEN_MAX` - The option specifies the maximum length of a stored Fast Pair Personalized Name.